What is a Disputed Invoice? – How to Resolve Them

 3. Pricing Disagreements

-Before getting started with a request, go over the pricing with your customer.
+Before getting started with a request, review the pricing with your customer.
 This way, everyone would be on the same page.
 If you’ve already shared your business packages and rate sheet, review the client’s order one more time before delivering on their requests.

 Also, your rate sheet should clearly state the project’s scope, pricing and plans, and the total fee.